-Album Review: The Kayfabe Reveal by Ghais Guevara
+Album Review: Goyard & The Kayfabe Reveal by Ghais Guevara

 The fifth high-energy aggressive track, “History of Violence,” is where Robinson’s writing gets closest to its own nerve.
 He takes a woman to a steakhouse he can’t really afford.
 She had a plan, knew what to do past high school.
 He didn’t.
 He’s bragging about urban wear and earned rights, and then mid-date, without warning, the song turns into a catalog of what he grew up inside.
 His father stopped the car, let his mother out, took the long way to her crib because Lord knows how it was about to get when he started acting ignorant.
 A kid got shoved, hit a door, ripped through a window, fame gone.
 A woman has been in a coma since a TKO in the warzone: “I ain’t even get to high school, we was set tripping six years, ho.”
 The second half puts him on another outing.
 He’s off her, she says that’s not normal, he says what’s normal, none of this is normal.
 He put confidence in Gucci and took a walk.
 He subscribes to broken figures.
 The song earns its title because the violence isn’t announced or moralized.
 It’s listed, mid-dinner, by someone who carries it like weather.

 On “ANTI-HERO,” each verse wears an instruction as its label: get angry, get livid, get healed.
-The anger verse tallies world tours and stipulations, a blueprint for grace nobody follows.
+The screenplay marks this track and the two around it as protagonist development, Goyard’s backstory before the war, and Robinson fills it with detail too granular to belong to anybody fictional.
 The livid verse drops to something particular.
 Boiling water carried upstairs without spilling.
 Learning to mask feelings well enough to attract someone in True Religion jeans.
-That specificity is Robinson at his sharpest, a memory with a brand name and a sensation attached to it.
 The healed verse hits harder.
-Mass incarceration is called real; his people went minus forty years, and everything he did for signs of escapism only made his hate bigger:
+Mass incarceration is called real, his people went minus forty years, and everything he did for signs of escapism only made his hate bigger:

 “Every line we did reminded us that we was hate victims